stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 This level of real time data and insight is unprecedented.

-## Deliverables (no more static docs)
+### Consulting Deliverables (no more static docs)

-The old school way of handing over consulting deliverables in the form of static documents, creates a burden for both the consultant and the client.
+The old school way of handing over consulting deliverables in the form of static documents, is time consuming, unproductive and creates a burden for both the consultant and the client.
 One-off project management software doesn't help either.

-Consultants and the clients need a tech environment that achieves the following:
+Consultants and the clients need a collaboration environment that achieves the following:

 * Agile -
 * Interactive